HKO-WHL-Sums-Kamloops-Prince George

 |_

 Referees — Ryan Benbow, Trevor Peluk.
-Linesmen — Nick Bilko, Anthony Maletta.
+Linesmen — Nick Bilko, Tyler Garden.

 View Comments